Mosquito-borne Viruses in Australia (Western Australia)

 For (RRV), the risk is greatest in those planning outdoor activities (particularly camping) in rural areas of Australia, Papua New Guinea and the South Pacific Islands.
 (BFV) has been found only in Australia.

-- Travellers should be aware of the presence of RRB and FVV at their travel destination and practice good insect bite avoidance.
+- Travellers should be aware of the presence of RRV and BFV at their travel destination and practice good insect bite avoidance.

 - Warning notices in the media, during outbreaks and in high-risk areas, are given in Australia and should be heeded by travellers.